almaceleste/userscripts/README.md

 Because I did not find any sufficient solution of my problem I wrote own userscript which do what I want.
 If you have same issue you can install it from my repo:
 [StackExchange link newtaber](https://github.com/almaceleste/userscripts/raw/master/StackExchange_link_newtaber.user.js)

-This script should work in all StackExchange sites.
+* This script should work in all StackExchange sites.
+* Use settings to choose which links will be affected.